 Equinor, formerly Statoil, is investing in a secure and sustainable energy future for the UK.
 We have a broad range of activities in the UK, including innovative offshore wind projects, upstream operations on the continental shelf and delivering reliable piped natural gas.

 Equinor is investing in a secure and sustainable energy future for the UK, with innovative offshore wind projects, upstream operations and reliable piped natural gas.
-See our UK campaign here:
+Discover more here:

 How to find us in the UK